ahmetmithat/buggyamb/Docs/linux_installation_instructions.md

 Just like the previous "Ensuring BuggyAmb runs always" section, this one is not a requirement to get started, but...But, if you are like me you will probably want an environment as close to a real-world scenario as possible, and that port number at the hostname (:5000) will bother you: why not making requests like http://buggybits/Problem instead of http://buggybits:5000/Problem, right?

-The idea is very simple, Nginx will listen on port 80 and act as a reverse proxy server and send the requests to BuggyAmb application which listens on port 5000.
+The idea is very simple, Nginx will listen on port 80 and act as a reverse proxy server, and it will send the requests to the BuggyAmb application which listens on port 5000.
+So, our lovely clients won't have to remember that port number and instead they will just use the hostname.
+Lovely.

 This article explains how you can configure Nginx as a reverse proxy server: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1.

 Let's quickly go through the steps:

 <b>Installing Nginx</b>